sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 Manikya is of four kinds, viz.
 (1) padma-raga, (2) kuruvindaja, (3 saugandhika, and (4) nilagandhi.
  The best of the former is lotus-coloured (i.e. white red), transparent, gladening to the eyes, highly bright, round-shaped, smooth, and heavy.
  Kuruvindaja, which grows from a stone named Kuruvindam (corundum), is highly red and beautiful.
 Saugandhika, which grows out of sugandhika (spinel), is yellowish red.
-  Nila-gandhi is generally obtained from the bed of the river, Nila-[ganga](# "One of the tributaries of the river, Ganges, falling into it near Hardwar.").
+  Nila-gandhi is generally obtained from the bed of the river, Nila-ganga[^36].
 It is red in colour with a bluish lustre emerging from inside.
  This classification of the rubies is in order of their excellence.

+[^36]: "One of the tributaries of the river, Ganges, falling into it near Hardwar."

 **शस्तमाणिक्यस्य लक्षणम् ।**